1QB-Information-Technologies/ccvm/docs/source/mf_ccvm_sde.rst

-Stochastic Differential Equations (SDE) for the Measurement-Feedback Coherent Continuous Variable Machine (MF-CCVM)
+Stochastic Differential Equations for the Measurement-Feedback Coherent Continuous-Variable Machine
 ==================================================================================================================

-The dynamics describing a CCVM with a measurement-feedback (MF-CCVM) coupling scheme is represented by the following set of SDEs.
-In this model, the DOPO pulses are assumed to maintain Gaussian distribution throughout the time evolution with the mean values :math:`\mu` and variances :math:`\sigma`:
+The dynamics describing a coherent continuous-variable machine with a measurement-feedback coupling scheme (MF-CCVM) are represented by the following set of stochastic differential equations (SDE).
+In this model, the degenerate optical parametric oscillator (DOPO) pulses are assumed to maintain Gaussian distribution throughout the time evolution with the mean values :math:`\mu` and variances :math:`\sigma`:

 .. math::